harjotbarn99/django-boiler-plate/README.md

 # Django boiler plate

-This repo is upto date with Django 4.1.5
+This repo is compatibele with Django 4.1.5

 for any bugs, issues or suggsetions contact me at harjotbarn99@gmail.com